 Our protagonist can assure himself that “Hey, if I don’t go along with this plan then hundreds of millions of dollars will never reach their intended beneficiaries … THAT’s why I’m cooperating, NOT just because of the money coming to ME.”
-This motive makes Noel Holcroft seem more real than many other Ludlum heroes.
+This self-deceiving motive makes Noel Holcroft seem more real than many other Ludlum heroes.

 VILLAIN: Johann Von Tiebolt, the son of one of Heinrich Clausen’s cohorts in diverting funds to the Geneva Account.
 Johann is known to the world at large as John Tennyson and is the designated New Fuhrer who will lead the Fourth Reich.

-Yes, as would have been assumed by anyone whose mind wasn’t clouded by the possibility of two million dollars and a life of financial independence, the Geneva Account is REALLY intended for a global network of Nazi descendants and new recruits.
+Yes, as would have been suspected by anyone whose mind wasn’t clouded by the possibility of two million dollars and a life of financial independence, the Geneva Account is REALLY intended for a global network of Nazi descendants and new recruits.